dzharikhin/tg-channel-aggregator/README.md

 # tg-channel-aggregator

-app to filter and aggregate content from multiple chennels to single
+app to filter and aggregate content from multiple channels to single